Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "It looks like we won’t have the pleasure of your company any longer."

 Nofl clipped the scanner to the utility harness he wore in lieu of pockets.
-"You’re all healed up, and I really can’t justify keeping a perfectly healthy woman in here using up a hospital bed...Goodness knows, we need as many as we have," he added, sobering a little.
+"You’re all healed up, and I really can’t justify keeping a perfectly healthy woman in here using up a hospital bed...
+Goodness knows, we need as many as we have," he added, sobering a little.

 Rylee sighed, nodded, and swung her legs out of bed.
 "I’ve been meaning to thank you for saving my arm…" she began, but Nofl stopped her with a vague flap of his fingers.